Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The moment you start shopping for an electric toothbrush, you’re faced with a choice: oscillating versus sonic brush heads.
 Oral-B (which makes mostly oscillating electric toothbrushes) and Philips Sonicare (which makes mostly sonic electric toothbrushes) each make grand, and sometimes misleading, statements about how each type works and their relative merits.
 Here’s the simplest way to explain it:

 A sonic toothbrush head doesn’t spin.
-Rather, it moves in a “wiggle” action, at a very high frequency.
+Instead, it moves in a “wiggle” action, at a very high frequency.
 The result is typically much quieter and subtler than an oscillating brush head.
 Newcomers to an electric brush might find it more welcoming.

 According to our research, choosing one technology over another will have a negligible impact on your teeth.
 In a 2011 review of 17 separate trials, no definitive conclusions could be made regarding the superiority of one technology over the other when it came to reducing plaque and gingivitis.
 There are no tremendous differences between most electric brushes.

-Much of it comes down to your personal brand preference (and possibly your dentist's recommendation.)
+Much of it comes down to your personal brand preference (and possibly your dentist's recommendation).
 Most likely, you’ll settle on one of two brands: Oral-B and Philips Sonicare.
 Combined, Oral-B and Philips toothbrushes make up 70% of electric oral care sales online.

 How do I clean an electric toothbrush?

 Your electric toothbrush is there to remove bacteria and debris from your teeth, which means it’s holding on to a lot of gross things after every brushing.
-Every time you brush, remove the brush head from the electric toothbrush and rinse out thoroughly with water.
+Every time you brush, remove the brush head from the electric toothbrush and rinse it thoroughly with water.

 Every week or so, consider disinfecting your electric toothbrush.
 You can do this by soaking it in mouthwash for a couple of minutes.
-You can also place it in denture cleaner for a couple of minutes—just make sure that you’re using a fresh tablet of denture cleaner, not re-using solution that’s already cleaned dentures or a mouthguard.
+You can also place it in denture cleaner for a couple of minutes—make sure that you’re using a fresh tablet of denture cleaner, not re-using solution that’s already cleaned dentures or a mouthguard.
 One final option to consider is a mixture of water and white vinegar.

 How do I maintain an electric toothbrush?

 Just as important as cleaning your toothbrush is keeping it up.
 Don’t use too much pressure when you brush.
 A good electric toothbrush should warn you if you’re pressing down too hard.
-Not only is this bad for your gums, it can also wear your bristles out faster.
+Not only is this bad for your gums, but it can also wear your bristles out faster.

 How often should I change my electric toothbrush’s head?